astuyve/astuyve.github.io/_posts/2024-03-27-ultimate-lambda-secrets-guide.md

 Furthermore, this extension isn't open source.
 Because extensions are indistinguishable from your own function code, it leaves a bit of a foul taste in my mouth that I'm completely blessing a random extension with carte-blanche access to both my function code and secrets.

 I'm of the firm opinion that we as users shouldn't seriously consider any Lambda Extension unless the code is open source (and can be built/published to my own account if I choose).
+If AWS changes this behavior, I'll happily update the post.

 For these reasons, I prefer interacting with the Parameter Store or Secrets Manager APIs instead, using the `aws-sdk`.
-If AWS changes this behavior, I'll happily update the post.
+The (excellent) AWS Lambda [PowerTools project](https://github.com/aws-powertools) also supports fetching parameters from [multiple sources](https://docs.powertools.aws.dev/lambda/python/latest/utilities/parameters/) and is absolutely worth considering.

 Now let's consider three example secrets.
 We'll look at the attack vectors, the blast radius for a leak/compromise, and identify the best cost/benefit solution for each.